pmaillot/wapi/README.md

 WING parameters can be set (or modified) using the wSetxxx API family of calls; Similarly, the parameters can be retrieved from WING using the wGetxxx API family of calls.

-Full documentation on wapi is available as a pdf file at https://sites.google.com/site/patrickmaillot/wing
+Full documentation on wapi is available as a pdf file at https://sites.google.com/site/patrickmaillot/wing.
+The site also proposes several applications developed using wapi, or applications using OSC.
+Commercial applications (OSC or wapi based) areavailable at https://x32ram.com.